 Can you believe it’s been eleven years?
 Self can’t believe it, either.

-When the news first broke that he had died, she found herself in front of the Apple Store on University Avenue in downtown Palo Alto, and people had left post-its on the glass, and bunches of flowers on the sidewalk.
+When the news first broke that he had died, she found herself in front of the Apple Store on University Avenue in downtown Palo Alto.
+People had left post-its on the glass, and bunches of flowers on the sidewalk.

 She has four MacBook Airs, including the original model.
 The last time she saw her nieces and nephews, visiting from the Philippines (this was in the Jurassic), they found the first one in a drawer, lifted it out (It weighed about eight lbs) and said, “Tita, this belongs in a museum!”
 Har har har!